masato1122/auto-kappa/README.md

 Version 0.3
 ---------------

-Auto-kappa is a software for automated calculations of anharmonic phonon properties, including thermal conductivity.
+Auto-kappa is a software to automatically calculate anharmonic phonon properties, including thermal conductivity using VASP and ALAMODE.
-The first version works with VASP and ALAMODE while, in furture versions, other softwares, such as QuantumEspress, Phono3py, and ShenBTE, may be available.

 Requirements
 -------------